- Cablecast 5.3.0+

 A Note On Security

 As mentioned above, Cablecast VOD and Live only needs access to TCP port 80 on your Cablecast Servers.
-It is best practice to not allow other access ports to your system.
+Please view our Best Practices For System Security article for more information on protecting your system.